askowno/INV_terr/README.md

 1. South African National Land Cover data set for 2022 (prepared by the National Department of Forestry, Fisheries and the Environment) was modified by SANBI as described in Land Cover Change workflows.
 The data were reclassified in ARCGIS PRO into seven classes: 1 = Natural; 2 = Secondary Natural, 3 = Artificial water bodies, 4 = Built up, 5 = Croplands, 6 = Mines, 7 = Plantation (SANBI pers com).

-2. National Vegetation Map 2024 version 012025 vector data (ESRI file geodatabase), curated by SANBI [@rutherford2006; @Dayaram2019] was imported and then converted to a raster, snapped to the extent of the land cover.
+2. National Vegetation Map 2024 version 012025 vector data (ESRI file geodatabase), curated by SANBI [@Dayaram2019] was imported and then converted to a raster, snapped to the extent of the land cover.

 3. Map of key woody invasive alien tree taxa within the Cape Floristic Region.
 This classification was generated using Sentinel-2 satellite imagery at a 10 m resolution using a Random Forest machine learning classifier.
 It follows a pure pixel approach - the majority of any pixel must have IAT canopy cover to be detected.
-The data is unprocessed and contain certainty information in Band 2 (values of 0-100) that incorporates fire scars and expert information [@rebelo].
+The data is unprocessed and contain certainty information in Band 2 (values of 0-100) that incorporates fire scars and expert information.

 **Spatial Analysis**